Helios113/helios113.github.io/content/post/sispad-japan-2/index.md

 ## AAAI paper results

 My AAAI paper will recieve a dеsicion today!
-Very excited to find out if my collaborators and I will get an AAAI paper out.
+Very excited to find out if my collaborators and I will get it